Rook (card game): The Rook Bird card

 The Rook Bird card may be played at any time, even if the player who holds it is able to follow suit, and is the only card that may be played this way.

 The Rook Bird card counts as the highest card of the trump suit, regardless of which suit is chosen as trump.
 If the Rook Bird card is led, all other players must play a trump card, if they have one.
 The Rook Bird card must be played when the trump suit is led and the player holding the Rook Bird card cannot follow suit.

 Scoring

-When all possible tricks have been taken, each team adds the counters they captured.
-If the bidding team failed to make the number of points bid, the team loses a number of points equal to the amount of the bid, and does not make any points for counters captured in the round.
+When all possible tricks have been taken, each team adds the values of all counters captured by either of its members.
+If the bidding team has captured enough to meet or surpass their bid, they score points equal to their total; if not, they lose points equal to the amount of their bid.
+Regardless, the opposing team scores for their own captured counters.